Submit an interest form to be updated regarding Pathways information sessions and details. Note the Interest Form is NOT a Sign-Up Form.

 L&S Pathways has several beneficial components:

-• New friends: Pathways provides a cohort experience (17-30 students), so you can make friends with interests similar to your own.
+- New friends: Even in larger lectures, your Pathways cohort stays together for discussion sections, so you can make friends with interests similar to your own.

-• Early class enrollment: Pathways students receive priority enrollment, right at the beginning of the primary registration period for incoming first-year students.
-Also, if you are enrolled in a cluster, you will only need to add 1-2 more units (if any) to make the threshold for full-time student status, which is 13 units.
+- Early class enrollment: Pathways students are automatically enrolled in cluster courses.
+If you are enrolled in a cluster, you will only need to add 1-2 more units (if any) to make the threshold for full-time student status, which is 13 units.
 See the question below on “how to enroll” for more information.

-• Compelling topics on some of the most interesting and important issues of our time.
+- Compelling topics on the most interesting and important issues of our time.

 To be eligible for L&S Pathways, you must:

-• unsure as to your intended major but have some ideas about topics of interest to you.
+- Are uncertain as to your intended major but have some topics of interest.

-• feeling a bit intimidated by how large the student population at Berkeley is and/or are feeling overwhelmed by the number of course choices you have.
+- Feel a bit intimidated by the large student population at Berkeley and/or are feeling overwhelmed by the number of course choices.

 Yes.
 There is no conflict between Pathways and Summer Bridge.